Zayin: Numerical value (gematria)

 In gematria, zayin represents the number seven, and when used at the beginning of Hebrew years it means 7000 (i.e. זתשנד in numbers would be the future date 7754).

 Use in Torah scroll

 Zayin, in addition to ʻayin, gimel, teth, nun, shin, and tzadi, is one of the seven letters which receive a special crown (called a tagin) when written in a Sefer Torah (Torah scroll).

-Meaning as a noun

-For the Mishnaic and Modern Hebrew meaning of 'zayin' as a noun, see above.

-It is one of several Hebrew letters that have an additional meaning as a noun.
-The others are: